* Downloadable versions*

 6.2 Split Starts

-When the RO., after consultation with the Fleet Captain, considers that either the numbers of boats competing or weather conditions would compromise safety of competitors he may order split starts.
-Details of such splitting, together with revised starting times, warning signals etc., shall be posted, as detailed in Sailing Instruction 4.1 at least 15 minutes before the advertised starting time of the first race.
+When the RO, after consultation with the Fleet Captain, considers that either the numbers of boats competing or weather conditions would compromise safety of competitors he may order split starts.
+Details of such splitting, together with revised starting times, warning signals etc., will be posted, as detailed in Sailing Instruction 4.1 at least 15 minutes before the advertised starting time of the first race.
 The posting of this notice may be indicated by the flying of Code flag “L” over the appropriate class flag and two sound signals.
 The visual signal will be lowered one minute before the warning signal for the first of the affected races is made.
 Split starts may also be detailed in a notice of race.

 6.3 Signals Displayed Ashore